 Direct electrical heating is often used to boost hot water making (COP = 1) and this can lower the average COP.
 If we can avoid this practice and run predominantly in the daytime it should theoretically be possible to get a COP of 3.35 (7hrs day, 2hrs night, 2hrs hot water).

-Transmission: Put 100W/square metre through your floors and your feet will be uncomfortably hot so somewhere near half that will be a good yardstick for calculating the power you need to heat the floors then leave some surplus to top up a tank.
+Transmission: Put 100W/square metre through your floors and your feet will be uncomfortably hot so somewhere near half that will be a good yardstick for calculating the power you need.

 A small ASHP can run a bit more efficiently than a gas boiler in a modest well insulated house.
 Fan-coil units in bedrooms and underfloor heating elsewhere are essential.
 The heat pump should run in daylight except maybe for a boost before dawn to guarantee morning showers and take the chill off the floors.